henrietta-k/adapt-learning-wiki/Git-flow.md

 _**Note:** This article assumes that you understand the [basic concepts of the git version control system](https://help.github.com/articles/good-resources-for-learning-git-and-github/)._

-On the Adapt project, we've adopted the git flow model to organise our repos using branches (which you can read more about in [this article](http://nvie.com/posts/a-successful-git-branching-model/)).
-This process may be too involved for smaller plugins, but as a rule, it's important to always separate your release code from your in-development code (i.e. master and develop).
+### Branching

+On the Adapt project, we organise the branches in our repos according to GitHub flow - a simplified variation of the git flow model.
+For those familiar with git flow, you will notice that there are no develop branches anywhere to be found ***(you can read more about GitHub flow [here](https://guides.github.com/introduction/flow/))***.

+What this means in practise is that we can get releases out much more frequently; little and often is something which works much better with the oft fluctuating developer resources we rely on.

-We use the following branches:
+We use the following branches in the core Adapt repositories:

 Name | Description | Persisting
 ---- | ----------- | ----------
-`master` | Contains the stable, released code. | yes `develop` | The ‘working’ branch containing the latest code, and the parent of all feature and release branches.
-Develop code has **not** gone through a rigorous testing process, and should definitely not be considered production ready. | yes
+`master` | Contains the stable, released code. | yes `release/VERSION_NAME`<br/>*(e.g. `release/v2.0`)* | A release candidate branch.
+Contains **development** code, and should not be considered stable.
+Use this code at your own risk! | no
-`release/VERSION_NAME` | (e.g. `release/v2.0`)<br> A release candidate branch.
-Contains code currently being tested. | no
-`hotfix/TICKET_NAME` | (e.g. `hotfix/ABU-001`)<br> Self-contained bug-fix.
-Should not be pushed to the core repo, but rather a personal fork.
-Changes submitted as a pull request | no
+`issue/TICKET_NAME` <br/>*(e.g. `issue/ABU-001`)* | A self-contained bug-fix.
+Should be named after a corresponding issue ID.
+Finished changes should be submitted as a pull request. | no
-`feature/FEATURE_NAME` | This is also likely to be named after a JIRA ticket (see above).<br> Self-contained feature.
-Should not be pushed to the core repo, but rather a personal fork.
-Changes submitted as a pull request | no
+`feature/FEATURE_NAME` | A self-contained feature.
+This should also be named with an issue ID (see above).
+Finished changes should be submitted as a pull request. | no

-We apply the following rules to the core Adapt repos (i.e. those owned by [@adaptlearning](https://github.com/adaptlearning)):
+We also apply the following rules to the core Adapt repos (i.e. those owned by [@adaptlearning](https://github.com/adaptlearning)):

-* Core repos should only ever have `master`, `develop`, and `release` branches.
-* The `master` branch contains only thoroughly tested code, and only ever merges in `release` branches (and `hotfix` branches in the case that an urgent bug is found).
-* Feature branches represent isolated, new functionality, and should be taken from develop.
-* Hotfix branches are used to fix issues, and merged into both `develop` and `master`.
-* The `master` and `develop` branches are the only persisting branches.
+* The `master` branch is the only persisting branch.
 All other branches should be deleted post-merge.
+* Core Adapt repos should only ever have `master` and `release` branches.
+* The `master` branch contains only *thoroughly* tested code, and should only ever merge code from a `release` branch.
+* `feature` branches represent isolated, new functionality, and should be taken from the latest `release` branch.
+Once work is complete, code should be submitted as a pull request (PR) to the latest `release` branch (**NOT** `master`).
+* Bug fixes (i.e. `issue` branches) should be submitted as a PR to the current `release` branch (**NOT** `master` -- due to our frequent release schedule, we don't allow hotfixes directly into `master`).
-* Anyone who is making a change to a repo creates their own fork, and works from that (this should include the core team).
+* Anyone who is making a change to a repo should create and work from their own fork (including where possible, the core team).
-* PRs work in the same way.

 ### Gearing up for release

-When a release is planned, we create a release branch from `develop` at the point that represents the required feature set.
-Once this release branch is created, only fixes are made to it, no further additions.
-After this branch has been thoroughly tested, and any bugs fixed, it is merged with `master` (and optionally `develop`, to make sure that all fixes have been carried across) and deleted.
-A 'tag' is added to the master branch to signify the new release.
+We go through the following schedule prior to making a release:

+1. The core development team assign a bunch of issues/features to the relevant release in our [bug tracker](https://github.com/adaptlearning/adapt_framework/wiki/Using-the-bug-tracker).
+1. A `release` branch is created from the latest `master` code.
+1. The coders are let loose :wrench:, and submit their additions as PRs using the aforementioned process.
+1. Once all work has been done, the branch goes through our testing process.
+1. Any issues found during testing are fixed.
+1. Once the testing team are happy, we're good to release.

+### Releasing

+Once the release code has been properly tested, we are ready to merge back into master.
+When this is done, we tag the master branch with the release number, and **party**! :tada::balloon::tropical_drink: